 Field ID: Cranes

-In plumage Bugler Cranes and Black Crane are almost complete inverses of each other.
+In plumage Buglers and Black Cranes are almost complete inverses of each other.
 While Black Cranes are dark overall with white wings, Bugler Cranes are light overall with darker wings.
-They have white necks, light gray bodies, and dark gray wings.
-The bare patch of brick-red skin covers their entire face, whereas in Black Cranes the bare skin is on the crown.
+Buglers have white necks, light gray bodies, and dark gray wings.
+A bare patch of brick-red skin covers their entire face, whereas in Black Cranes the bare skin is only on the crown.
 Bugler Cranes have pinkish legs, which may even appear red, while Black Cranes have dark legs.
-Black Cranes are larger as well, and easily stand out among Bugler flocks.
+Black Cranes are larger as well, around 20% larger, and easily stand out among Bugler flocks.

-In flight, Black Cranes have an obvious and distinct color pattern with a black body and contrasting white wings with a black trailing edge.
+In flight, Black Cranes have an obvious and distinct color pattern with a black body and contrasting white wings with a distinctive "M" shaped black trailing edge.
 Bugler Cranes however appear grayish overall and have darker wings and a white tail.

 Both cranes have a long history of cultural representation.
 They feature prominently in indigenous mythology and spirituality, as well as art.
 They are both featured on the state's official seal, and the Black Crane is the official state bird.